All Products

 What is a savings plan?

 A savings plan is a plan that provides discounts over pay-as-you-go pricing in exchange for a commitment to use a consistent amount (measured in USD per hour) of resources over a one-year or three-year period.
-After you purchase a savings plan, the hourly bills of your pay-as-you-go instances are covered up to the amount of the plan.
+After you purchase a savings plan, your hourly usage of pay-as-you-go instances is covered up to the commitment of the savings plan with the Savings Plan discount applied.
 For more information, see Overview.

 What are the benefits of savings plans?